leighsmith/calliopemusic/Calliope/Fonts/README.txt

-Using FontForge, Calliope.dfont (The MacOS X name for OpenType fonts) has been created from the original Postscript font specified by Calliope.pfa and Calliope.afm (which were originally saved in a Calliope.font directory).
+Using FontForge, the OpenType font Calliope.otf has been created from the original Postscript Type 1 font specified by Calliope.pfa and Calliope.afm (which were originally saved in a Calliope.font directory).
 The FontForge source file which combines the metrics and the outlines is Calliope.sfd.